About

 The Belleville Arts Foundation, Inc.

-The mission of the Belleville Arts Foundation, Inc. is to preserve, maintain and improve the Belleville Meetinghouse and use it as a civic hub, a venue for the arts, and a community center for the Greater Newburyport area.
-Building a sense of community through the arts, the Foundation will sponsor concerts, lectures, theater performances, classes, and workshops.
+The mission of the Belleville Arts Foundation, Inc. is to preserve, maintain and improve the Belleville Meetinghouse and to use it as a venue for arts education and performance alongside its long-standing historic uses.

 The Belleville Meetinghouse traces its roots back to 1761, when a Congregational Church was first organized in Newburyport, Massachusetts.
-The current building was dedicated on December 24, 1867, and houses a magnificent organ that still is used.
-For centuries, the Belleville Meetinghouse has served as a center of religious life and also as a community center for the Belleville neighborhood.
+The current building was dedicated on December 24, 1867, and houses a magnificent organ that is still used.
+For more than 150 years, the Belleville Meetinghouse has served as a center of religious life and also as a community meeting space.

 Board Members